berrym/lusush/README.md

 ## 📜 **License**

-Lusush is released under the MIT License.
+Lusush is released under the GPL-3.0+ License.
 See [LICENSE](LICENSE) for details.

+**License Note**: Lusush uses GNU Readline for line editing, which requires GPL licensing.
+This ensures compatibility with the readline library while maintaining the copyleft protections of the GPL.

 ---